 The implementation was pretty clever too.
 Samsung integrated Writing Assist across the system—it worked in Samsung Notes, Messages, Email, and even third-party apps like WhatsApp and Gmail.
 This wasn't just a feature locked to Samsung's own apps; it was designed to be useful wherever you write.

 What made Samsung's approach particularly innovative was how they balanced on-device processing with cloud capabilities.
 Some functions ran directly on the phone for privacy and speed, while more complex tasks connected to Samsung's cloud AI.
-This hybrid approach became a blueprint that other companies would follow.
+This hybrid approach became a blueprint that practically every other manufacturer followed, and it's now considered industry standard in 2026.

-The impact wasn't just about the feature itself—it was about changing user expectations.
+The impact wasn't just about the feature itself—it was about changing user expectations forever.
 After Writing Assist, basic autocorrect and word prediction suddenly felt outdated.
-Users began expecting their phones to be active writing partners, not just passive spell-checkers.
+People began expecting their phones to be active writing partners, not just passive spell-checkers.
+That shift in expectations created an entirely new market for AI-powered communication tools.

 While Samsung made a big splash with Writing Assist, Google had actually been laying the groundwork for AI writing on mobile for years through their Pixel devices and Gboard keyboard.